Infection Prevention and Control MSc

 Where can I study my course?

-- Inverness College UHI - You can study this fully online programme from anywhere in the world.
-You will be enrolled and supported by staff at Inverness College UHI.
+- Inverness - You can study this fully online programme from anywhere in the world.
+You will be enrolled and supported by staff at UHI Inverness.

 For students normally domiciled in Scotland, with a term-time address in Scotland, the following fees apply: